loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   One example is PHP, which is only marginally less crazy than Brainfuck.
 You can only write correct programs if you read up on 10 years of user discussion revealing bugs and giving workarounds—for each single function.
 Things are not getting fixed in PHP, they get discussed in the online manual.
-PHP has an surprisingly complicated syntax.
+PHP has a surprisingly complicated syntax.
 PHP cannot speak Unicode, so why should you care to speak PHP?

 *   Another example is Ruby, whose followers worship Monkey Patching.